+Dr. Tannenbaum has been a director of our company since June 2021.
 Dr. Tannenbaum currently serves as an independent consultant and strategic advisor to several biopharmaceutical, diagnostic and device companies.
-Most recently she served as Vice President of Global Partnering at Halozyme, Inc., where she was responsible for leading the team that executes business development activities and the company's alliances through partnerships and collaborations.
+In March 2024, Dr. Tannenbaum joined Bench International, a global executive search firm as head of Corporate Development.
+Prior to that, she served as Vice President of Global Partnering at Halozyme, Inc. from August 2016 to December 2021, where she was responsible for leading the team that executes business development activities and the company's alliances through partnerships and collaborations.
 Dr. Tannenbaum was previously Head of Global Customer Excellence at AbbVie from October 2012 to January 2016, where she was responsible for building commercial capabilities for the organization.
 Previously, Dr. Tannenbaum served as President of Myrtle Potter & Company, LLC, a global life sciences consulting and advisory firm from April 2011 to October 2012 and Executive Vice President and Chief Commercial Officer at Elan Pharmaceuticals, Inc., from May 2009 to January 2011, where she was responsible for revenue generation for Elan's marketed products, preparing for the commercialization of the company's pipeline, including its Alzheimer's portfolio, and strengthening the company's overall commercial capabilities.
 Prior to her role at Elan, Dr. Tannenbaum was at Novartis Pharma AG for three years, where she led the Global Commercial Operations organization.
 Prior to that, Dr. Tannenbaum spent nine years at Bristol Myers Squibb and 16 years at Merck and Company, Inc. where she held a variety of leadership positions in operations and general management.
 Dr. Tannenbaum serves on the Board of Directors for ANI Pharmaceuticals since March 2022.
-She served as a director of Zogenix, Inc. from February 2015 to March 2022.
+She served as a director of Zogenix, Inc. from January 2015 to March 2022.
 Dr. Tannenbaum served as a director to Nordic Nanovector ASA, a publicly-traded company in Norway, and Cipher Pharmaceuticals, Inc. a Canadian publicly-traded company, from April to August 2016, Sharps Compliance Inc. from November 2012 to November 2014 and Immune Pharmaceuticals, Inc., a privately-held company, from August 2011 to October 2012.
 Dr. Tannenbaum received her Doctor of Pharmacy degree from the Philadelphia College of Pharmacy and Sciences, her MBA from Temple University, and her Bachelor of Science degree in Pharmacy from the University of Connecticut.
 The Board believes that Dr. Tannenbaum's extensive experience in the biopharmaceutical industry, including providing strong executive leadership to numerous biopharmaceutical companies provides her with the qualifications and skills to serve as a director.